GridTools/gt4py/docs/functional/architecture/0009-Compiled-Backend-Integration.md

 ### Unstructured grids

-This implementation only supports cartesian grids, again, to keep things simple.
+This implementation only supports Cartesian grids, again, to keep things simple.
 Unstructured grids are to be added as soon as possible, however, that requires more design when it comes to passing the connectivities from Python to C++.

 ### Library dependencies

-In this iteration, library dependencies (i.e. boost, GridTools, pybind11) are handled in an inefficient and ad-hoc manner.
-To improve performance and user-friendliness, this should be resolved in future work.
+Compiled backends may generate code which depends on libraries and tools written in the language in which the backend generates code.
+There are three different categories currently, each occurring in the `gtfn` backend.
+They are libraries and tools, which

+1. can be installed with `pip` (from `PyPI` or another source) automatically.
+2. can not be installed with `pip` and not commonly found on HPC machines.
+3. libraries and tools which are left to the user to install and make discoverable: `pybind11`, C++ compilers

+Category 1 are made dependencies of `GT4Py`.
+Examples include `pybind11`, `cmake`, `ninja`.

+The core library the backend is based on typically falls into Category 2.
+The only one currently is `GridTools`, which is downloaded and installed as part of the build process for each fencil.
+This is not part of the design but an implementation detail which should be changed (for example by moving `GridTools` into Category 1)

+Category 3 contains compilers for the backend's language and libraries like `boost`, `mpi`, `CUDA` etc. They are currently left up to the user to deal with.
+In the long run user experience could be improved by providing a package in an appropriate package manager, which resolves these dependencies automatically.